ibm-cloud-docs/vpc/byok-about-data-encryption.md

 ![Figure showing envelope encryption.](/images/envelope-encryption.png "Contextual view of envelope encryption"){: caption="Contextual view of envelope encryption" caption-side="bottom"}

-Both {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} provide envelope encryption.
-Root keys in {{site.data.keyword.hscrypto}} service instances are also protected by a hardware security module (HSM) master key.
 The KMS stores your key and makes it available during volume and custom image encryption.
 You also manage your keys in the KMS.

 A unique master encryption key is assigned to block storage volumes and file shares.
 That unique key is generated by the instance's host hypervisor.
 This key is encrypted by a passphrase and wrapped (encrypted) by the root key, creating a wrapped DEK or WDEK.
 The WDEK is stored as metadata with the volume or image, and is not available on VPC interfaces.

 Custom images are encrypted by your own LUKS passphrase that you create by using QEMU.
 After the image is encrypted, you wrap the passphrase with your root key that is stored in the KMS.

 For more information about envelope encryption, see {{site.data.keyword.keymanagementserviceshort}} - [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).
-For {{site.data.keyword.hscrypto}}, see [Protecting your data with envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption).

 ### Root key regional and cross-regional considerations
 {: #byok-cross-region-keys}